Fix Price: the bricks and mortar retail disruptor

 “We buy a relatively narrow range of goods so within that we have the volume to be able to influence the price,” says Makhnev.
 “And our team of category managers are experts in developing new products.
 They go deep into the cost of the goods and find a product that is attractive and has consumer appeal, but at the same time is cost-effective and has the kind of margin that we need for our model.”

 Fix Price develops all its own products and increasingly has them made by Russia’s rapidly developing light manufacturing sector.
-Even the branded generic goods it offers, such as Pepsi, are repackaged and offered at a discount to other outlets.
+Even the branded generic goods it offers are repackaged and offered at a discount to other outlets.

 The economic crises of 2014 and 2020 and the deep devaluations they brought have only made the conditions for Russia’s light manufacturing sector better as Russian wages fall below even those of China in dollar terms.
 It means that companies like Fix Price are sourcing more and more of their products from domestic manufacturers.